May 09, 2019

 How LDN Works

-Open label study by Dr Horowitz of 1000+ patients with lyme disease showed that approximately 75% of the patients experienced less fatigue, myalgia and arthralgia when their naltrexone dose was titrated to on average 4.5mg 1
+Open label study by Dr. Horowitz of 1000+ Lyme patients showed ~75% experienced less fatigue, myalgia, and arthralgia when titrated to an average dose of 4.5mg.

 Expert Titration Significance